 BMW 7 Series - Used

-Most of these big BMWs will still look marvellous thanks to a life of dealer cosseting, and they have serious performance in all the various models.
+Almost all of them still look marvellous thanks to a life of dealer cosseting, and they have serious performance in all the various models.

-The 7 built between 2008 and 2015 is amazingly comfortable, beautifully built and delightfully hushed, but as with most such cars, don't expect it to be cheap to run!
+The 7 is amazingly comfortable, very well equipped and delightfully hushed out on the road, but as with most such cars, don't expect it to be cheap to run.

 This elegant car came with a new low level of emissions in the class, and every model has satellite navigation and leather upholstery.